The Parliamentary Network

 Financing Preparedness 3:00 - 4:15 PM

-As the world is still coping with the effects of the COVID-19 pandemic, it is clear that to reinforce the global framework for preparedness, there is a need to increase funding to ensure a more efficient global health architecture and avoid food shortages in the future.
-The proposal from the International Monetary Fund (IMF) to defeat the pandemic establishes a plan with clear targets, pragmatic actions, and at a feasible cost.
-It builds on and supports the ongoing work of WHO, its partners in the Access to COVID-19 Tools (ACT) Accelerator initiative, as well as the work of the World Bank Group, the World Trade Organization (WTO) and many others.
-This mechanism was an example of partnership of different organizations towards the promotion of a stronger global health architecture.
+As the world is still coping with the effects of the COVID-19, conflict and climate change, it is clear that to reinforce the global framework for preparedness, there is a need to increase funding to safeguard the lives and livelihoods of people the world over, ensure a more efficient global health architecture and avoid food shortages in the future.
+Multilateral institutions like the World Health Organization (WHO), Food and Agriculture Organization, the World Trade Organization, the World Bank Group, the IMF, as well as many civil society organizations such as UNITE, have had to collaborate to find practical and timely mechanisms to minimize the impact these crises.
+This led, for example, to a partnership of different organizations, under the auspices of the WHO, working together towards the promotion of a stronger global health architecture.
+Similar mechanisms are in place and working hard to deal with the other crises afflicting humanity.
+What can be done to speed up and scale up delivery, to reduce the suffering particularly of the poorest and most vulnerable people?
 Parliamentarians play an important role in holding their governments accountable and pushing for the application of important resolutions at a global level.
-This session will convene a panel discussion to understand the parliamentary perspective on the way forward to ensure effective commitments from Member States to global funding mechanisms with a special focus on preparedness.
+This session will convene a panel discussion to understand the parliamentary perspective on the way forward to ensure effective commitments from Member States to global funding mechanisms with a special focus on preparedness to deal with the multiple crises facing the world today.

 Monday 10 April